CarolineMadison/Print_Destroyer/README.md

 Customers:

 Upon registration, users will be able to build their own profile with a photo, bio, and contact information.
 Upon login, users will be able to access an inventory of Jim's work with details, cost, title, and a photo of each screen print.
 The user will be able to save favorite screen prints to a wishlist.
 Users will be able to remove screen prints from their wishlist.
 Users will be able to edit their profile.
-Users will be able to logout when exiting the app, which will take them back to the homepage.
+Users will be able to log out when exiting the app, which will take them back to the homepage.

 Administrator: